MicrosoftDocs/WSL/WSL/networking.md

 - IPv6 support
 - Connect to Windows servers from within Linux using the localhost address `127.0.0.1`
-- Connect to WSL directly from your local area network (LAN)
-   - > **__NOTE:__** Please run the following command in PowerShell window with admin privileges to set a [Hyper-V firewall](https://learn.microsoft.com/windows/security/operating-system-security/network-security/windows-firewall/hyper-v-firewall) setting to allow inbound connections: `Set-NetFirewallHyperVVMSetting -Name ‘{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}’ -DefaultInboundConnection Allow` or `New-NetFirewallHyperVRule -Name MyWebServer -DisplayName “My Web Server” -Direction Inbound -VMCreatorId “{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}” -Protocol TCP -LocalPorts 80`
 - Improved networking compatibility for VPNs
 - Multicast support
+- Connect to WSL directly from your local area network (LAN)

+> [!NOTE]
+> Run the following command in PowerShell window with admin privileges to [Configure Hyper-V firewall](/windows/security/operating-system-security/network-security/windows-firewall/hyper-v-firewall) settings to allow inbound connections: `Set-NetFirewallHyperVVMSetting -Name ‘{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}’ -DefaultInboundConnection Allow` or `New-NetFirewallHyperVRule -Name MyWebServer -DisplayName “My Web Server” -Direction Inbound -VMCreatorId “{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}” -Protocol TCP -LocalPorts 80`.

-This new mode addresses many of the networking issues that are seen with NAT that you can see above in this docs page.
-There are some initial known issues, so as you explore this mode please file feedback on any bugs at the [WSL GitHub repo](http://github.com/microsoft/wsl).
+This new mode addresses networking issues seen with using a NAT (Network Address Translation) based architecture.
+Find known issues or file feedback on any bugs identified in the [WSL product repo on GitHub](https://github.com/microsoft/wsl).

 ## DNS Tunneling